metamorph-inc/openmeta-examples-and-templates/graph-gremlin/README.md

-`openmeta_to_gremlin.py` script will, when run against a component assembly within a testbench, generate a graph corresponding to the component assembly using Gremlin, then use that graph to determine the top 10 objects in the graph by degree complexity (this can be easily replaced with your own graph traversal code).
+`openmeta_to_gremlin.py` script will, when run against a component assembly within a testbench, generate a graph corresponding to the component assembly using Gremlin, then use that graph to determine the top 10 objects in the graph by degree centrality (this can be easily replaced with your own graph traversal code).

 Prerequisites